Hi! I'm Catherine.

-Though born in Lincoln, Nebraska, I consider myself a Bay Area native and love sunny California.
+Though born in the midwest, I consider myself a Bay Area native.
 I discovered CS partway through freshman year and have been hooked ever since.

-I'm pursuing the biocomputation track for my undergraduate CS degree.
-My coursework differs from other tracks in that it includes courses in the basic sciences, AI, and bioinformatics e.g. learning about algorithms in molecular biology, modeling ontologies to make diagnostic decisions, creating systems for data driven medicine, and pursuing team projects in translational bioinformatics.
+I pursued the biocomputation track for my undergraduate CS degree.
+My coursework differed from other tracks in that it included courses in the basic sciences, AI, and bioinformatics e.g. learning about algorithms in molecular biology, modeling ontologies to make diagnostic decisions, creating systems for data driven medicine, and pursuing team projects in translational bioinformatics.
 I'm interested in the intersection between health and technology (software specifically).
 The US leads the world in health expenditures without necessarily better results, and I believe technology can change that.
 I'm also very interested in education, which has changed very little in the past century.
 Do we still need to teach children cursive?
-Can we personalize education, to effectively serve all students, no matter where they fall on the curve?
+Can we personalize education to effectively serve all students, no matter where they fall on the curve?
 I'm considering using my technical skills to tackle one of these two areas in the future.

-I'm also working towards a master's degree in CS, dual track in Artificial Intelligence and Systems.
-I am learning to build robust and efficient large-scale systems, and to gain a deeper understanding of data mining and modeling techniques.
+I'm working towards a master's degree in CS, dual track in Artificial Intelligence and Systems.
+I am learning to build robust and efficient large-scale systems, and gaining a deeper understanding of data mining and modeling techniques.
 Plus, it's a lot of fun.

-When I'm not working on CS projects or schoolwork, I love playing tennis, watching movies, enjoying food in good company, and exploring new places (I went abroad to Oxford spring 2013 and then lived in NYC summer 2013).
-However, I'm happy to say that I intend to stay and explore the SF Bay Area in the forseeable future :) I also love animals; here's a picture of the world's most adorable corgi, Davy (warning: I may be biased).
+When I'm not working on CS projects or schoolwork, I love playing tennis, watching movies, trying different food, and exploring new places.
+I also love animals; here's a picture of the world's most adorable corgi, Davy (warning: I may be biased).

 |Recognition of Online Handwritten Mathematical Expressions||For our final project in Principles of Artificial Intelligence, my partner Karanveer Mohan and I created a system to change handwritten mathematical formulas and symbols into LaTeX.
 If you're curious, you can try out our recognition system here.|